-A. Barriers and Lights
+A. Fencing

-During the prosecution of the Work, the Contractor shall put up and maintain at all times such barriers and lights as will effectually prevent accidents.
-The Contractor shall provide suitable barricades, appropriately colored warning lights, "danger" or "caution" signs and watchmen at all places where the Work causes obstructions to the normal traffic or constitutes in any way a hazard to the public, in accordance with state and local requirements.
+During the prosecution of the Work, the Contractor shall put up and maintain at all times such fencing around the construction site which will effectually restrict the public from the work area and prevent accidents.
+The Contractor shall provide suitable fencing, appropriately colored warning lights, "danger" or "caution" signs and watchmen at all places where the Work causes obstructions to the normal traffic or constitutes in any way a hazard to the public, in accordance with state and local requirements.